pandao/editor.md/README.md

 	    var testView = editormd.markdownToHTML("test-markdown-view", {
             // markdown : "[TOC]\n### Hello world!\n## Heading 2", // Also, you can dynamic set Markdown text
             // htmlDecode : true,  // Enable / disable HTML tag encode.
-            // htmlDecode : "style,script,iframe",  // Note: If enabled, you should filter some dangerous HTML tags for website security.
+            // htmlDecode : "style,script,iframe|on*",  // Note: If enabled, you should filter some dangerous HTML tags for website security, you can also filter trigers.
         });
     });
 </script>